ebp-nor/workshop-2024/day1_genome_assembly/07_BUSCO.md

 You can also run the script in the `hifiasm` and/or `yahs` folder directly.
 The script will make a subfolder with the results (look at the file called `busco.out` in the subfolder).

 When you have done this, you can submit to the cluster by typing `sh run.sh`.
 If you scaffolded both haplotypes, repeat the process for both assemblies.
+Running this took about 13 minutes.

 ## Reviewing the BUSCO results